actions/checkout/adrs/0153-checkout-v2.md

 Users may opt-out by specifying `persist-credentials: false`

 Note:
-- Users scripting `git commit` may need to set the username and email.
-The service does not provide any reasonable default value.
-Users can add `git config user.name <NAME>` and `git config user.email <EMAIL>`.
-We will document this guidance.
 - The auth header (stored in the repo's git config), is scoped to all of github `http.https://github.com/.extraheader`
   - Additional public remotes also just work.
   - If users want to authenticate to an additional private remote, they should provide the `token` input.